 Print a message at the start and end of every garbage collection.

-Print a summary of garbage collection statistics upon program termination.
+Print a summary of garbage collection statistics upon program termination to standard error.

 Restart the computation with the file specified by world, which must have been created by a call to MLton.World.save by the same executable.
 See MLtonWorld.